 Director of Research & Environment, Stopford Energy & Environment

 As Director of Research and Environment, my role centres on the development and delivery of research, consulting and training projects for Stopford across the green technology and environmental sectors globally.
-I am an Honorary Research Fellow at Lancaster University, an active member of energy and environment advisory groups and co-supervises a number of industry led postgraduate research projects.
+I am an Honorary Research Fellow at Lancaster University, an active member of the energy and environment advisory groups and co-supervises a number of industry-led postgraduate research projects.

 Senior Research Associate

 The thematic fields in which I am interested are soil protection, waste management and bio-energy production, being these aspects oriented towards the achievement of sustainable agro-systems.
 My previous research focused on the effect of sewage sludge compost applications on Mediterranean agro-systems in marginal lands, with the aim of protecting soil while increasing energy crops growth.
 Currently, I am participating in a NERC RRfW project funded research to develop sustainable fertilisers from bio-energy waste streams (anaerobic digestate and ash).
 This project represents an outstanding opportunity to continue with my research line on soil-plant system as affected by organic amendments, especially concerning nutritional interactions.

 My research specialises in biogeochemistry in plant-soil systems including both natural and agricultural ecosystems.
 My past work has particularly focused on biological and chemical controls of microbial activity, nutrient cycling and greenhouse gas emissions from soils.
 I am based at Lancaster University working directly on our NERC funded Resource Recovery from Waste project.
 For me, this project is an exciting opportunity to combine soil biogeochemistry and plant science approaches, with the aim of providing whole system view of how waste materials can be used in agriculture.